parkerrobbins/wedding-website/index.md

 ## The Plan

-Our ceremony will begin at 12 so **please arrive around 11:45am.** Hors d'Ouvres will begin around 12:30pm and there will be a cocktail hour while we get pictures taken.
-There are gardens to walk through and sit in, and dancing will take place in the Cabin.
+Our ceremony will begin at 12.
+The cocktail hour and hors d'ouevres will begin around 12:30pm.
+There are gardens to walk through and sit in.
 Lunch will be served buffet-style no later than 2pm.
-There will be an open bar for the first hour of the reception; after that, it will be a cash bar.
+There will be an open bar for the first hour; after that, it will be a cash bar.
+Dancing will take place in the Cabin.

 There is a block of rooms at a nearby hotel.
 If you require accommodation, please indicate for which night(s) you would like to stay when you RSVP.